LliliansCalvo/smiFISH_Arthropods/README.md

 *Equal contributions\
 +Correpsonding author

 The R Scripts uploaded here as well as the supplemental files and the raw data allow to determine the neighbours of each cell in an embryo or tissue provided XYZ coordinates of each cell can be obtained from any segmentation software (ex.
-Imaris)
+Imaris).\
 If direct neighbours (touching cells) are desired the polygon method script should be used (/Neighbours_finding/Neigbour_finding_polygons.R).
 This code first draws each cell as a polygon using a segmented membrane.
 Secondly, the edges of polygons (cells) are slightly increased to detect all the cells that share an edge (directly touching/overlapping cells).
 This method works in both 2D and 3D.
 However, if the user is more interested in nearby cells in a region (independently of them touching or not), the euclidian distance code should be used and the radius of search can be adjusted as desired (/Neighbours_finding/Neigbour_finding_eucledian_distance.R).
 This method works in 2D data (X,Y).